lincbrain/linc-docs/docs/julia.md

 ## Installation

-Simply follow the instructions on [`julialang.org/downloads'](https://julialang.org/downloads/), which we recpliate here (but do check that they are still up-to-date!)
+Simply follow the instructions on [`julialang.org/downloads`](https://julialang.org/downloads/), which we replicate here (but do check that they are still up-to-date!)

 ```shell
 curl -fsSL https://install.julialang.org | sh